FranklynSuriel/Employee_Manager_Pro/README.md

 ## Usage

-Welcome to the Employee Management System!
+Welcome to the Employee Manager Pro!

 To open the application, use the command line interface.
 A menu will appear with the following options: